 Print, The Woman Taking Coffee

 This is a Print.
 It was created by Louis-Marin Bonnet.
-We acquired it in 2006.
+It is dated 1774 and we acquired it in 2006.
 Its medium is engraving, etching in blue, black and red ink over gold leaf, with additional plate inked in mauve and green, à la poupeé, on off-white laid paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 The Woman Taking Coffee is a perfect example of the pastel manner, a newly invented technique in 18th-century French printmaking and one perfected by Louis-Marin Bonnet.
 The colorful effect of this print, suggestive of a pastel portrait, is enhanced by the use of gold leaf.